mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 Web App Server on the Amazon Web Services (AWS) Cloud.
 The automation is accomplished using an AWS CloudFormation template.
 The template is a JSON file that defines the resources needed to deploy and manage MATLAB Web App Server on AWS.
-Once deployed, you can manage the server using the MATLAB Web App Server cloud console&mdash;a web-based interface to configure and manage server instances on the cloud.
 For information about the architecture of this solution, see [Architecture and Resources](#architecture-and-resources).
 For information about AWS templates, see [AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html). <br>

-The default MATLAB Web App Server deployment template uses the Network License Manager for MATLAB reference architecture to manage MATLAB Web App Server licenses.
-The template for using an exisitng VPC for the deployment provides an option to either deploy the Network License Manager or use your own license server.
-For more information about the Network License Manager for MATLAB reference architecture, see [Network License Manager for MATLAB](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).
+The default MATLAB Web App Server deployment template deploys a Network License Manager to manage MATLAB Web App Server licenses.

+The template for using an exisitng VPC for deployment provides an option to either deploy the Network License Manager or use a network license manager that has already been deployed.
+For more information about the Network License Manager reference architecture, see [Network License Manager for MATLAB](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws).

 # Prepare Your AWS Account
 1. If you do not have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.